bradley-gersh/hz-convert/README.md

 ## License and Contact

+(c) 2021-2022 Bradley Gersh.
 This repository is released under the MIT license.
 Please attribute and feel free to use.
 Contact me with any suggestions!